Central Florida’s Brevard County attracts families with its eco-friendly attractions, space history and water sports.

 The second adventure unique to Brevard Zoo is a kayak ride on the park’s meandering river.
 Parent and child pilot their own kayak up the river where you are provided with a backstage view of the creatures.
 A guide leads the way in his/her own canoe and provides loads of interesting facts about the animals on shore.
 This journey allows you to get unimpeded views of the animals on shore; you’re free to imagine that you are out in the wild and not behind the gates of a zoo.

-The highlight for me was a surfing lesson with George Jones of Surf Guys Surf School (321/956-3268).
-This dude is the genuine article.
-George is in his mid-to-late 40s and he has experienced surf all around the world.
-His narratives, told in that natural, smooth-flowing surfer accent, are extremely entertaining and he breaks his lessons into manageable little chunks.
+The highlight for me was a surfing lesson with George Jones of Surf Guys Surf School; this dude is the genuine article.
+George’s narratives, told in that natural, smooth-flowing surfer accent, were extremely entertaining and he breaks his lessons into manageable little chunks.

-You begin your lesson with George explaining riptides and how to swim in them, accompanied by a healthy sprinkling of anecdotes from his personal history.
-If you're not overly anxious to get into the water and you don't mind some tangential rambling, George's opening monologue can be a lot of fun.
+You begin your lesson with an explanation riptides and how to swim in them, accompanied by a healthy sprinkling of anecdotes from his personal history.
+And of course a reminder that world champion Kelly Slater comes from Cocoa Beach.

-I was with a group of five adults and, thanks to George's parking lot instructions, three of us actually managed to get to our feet and ride baby waves ito shore before falling onto our behinds in six inches of water.
-At $40/hour (generous gratuities mucho appreciated, bro) you won't feel cheated.
+I was with a group of five adults and, thanks to the instructions, three of us actually managed to get to our feet and ride baby waves ito shore before falling onto our behinds in six inches of water.
+At $85 (generous gratuities mucho appreciated, bro!) you won’t feel cheated.
 Kids are welcome to participate.

-The highlight for my 9-year-old son Devin was the near-nausea-inducing, loud, and shaky Shuttle Launch Experience.
-Launched in 2007, this simulated shuttle launch is meant to give you the sensation of a real takeoff (on a small level it did, and, having experienced it, I can confidently declare that actual space travel is not in my future).
+The highlight for my 9-year-old son Devin was the near-nausea-inducing, loud, and shaky Shuttle Launch Experience in the Atlantis pavilion.
+This simulated shuttle launch is meant to give you the sensation of a real takeoff (on a small level it did, and, having experienced it, I can confidently declare that actual space travel is not in my future).
 As children under 48-inches-tall are not permitted to ride, my diminutive daughter, Daelyn, watched the action from a viewing booth with her mother.